module-federation/module-federation-examples/typescript-react-monorepo-test/README.md

 # Tip

-- Monorepo is used for ease of use.
-But there is no requirement to use it.
+- Monorepo is requirement for jest to run.
-- This project demonstrates the functionality of @module-federation/typescript.
-To read more, you can refer to the documentation of this package.